 Threat level: Medium-High

-The current travel safety advice for Malawi is to remain vigilant.
+The current travel advice for Malawi is to remain vigilant.
 Malawi is famous for its national parks and wildlife, however it is now one of the poorest countries in the world and has fallen victim to ivory smuggling, illegal firearms trade and the drugs market.
 Drugs are commonly produced in Malawi and its trade is uncontrolled by the police.

 Recent Security Risk Events